-- Ensuring that the size and location of the Village Common and Skatepark occur, consistent with the Plan; - Formalizing infrastructure requirements and financing responsibilities; - Establishing potential infrastructure and private development phasing; - Establishing a method for financing the maintenance of private and quasi-public facilities; and - Providing the developer(s) with surety of allowed building sizes and uses.
+- Ensuring that new buildings adjacent to the Apple Barn building are architecturally compatible with the Apple Barn. - Ensuring that the size and location of the Village Common and active public recreational use area occur, consistent with the Plan; - Formalizing infrastructure requirements and financing responsibilities; - Establishing potential infrastructure and private development phasing; - Establishing a method for financing the maintenance of private and quasi-public facilities; and - Providing the developer(s) with surety of allowed building sizes and uses.